biography

 In the last 20 years, Mark has become firmly established as one of the world’s leading aviation artists with many of his limited editions now only available on the secondary market and his larger originals now regularly selling for over £10,000.

 In 2002 the first book of his paintings ‘War in the Air’ was published by Crowood Press, providing Mark with another one of those lifetime ambitions fulfilled.
-The second volume was published in summer 2012.
+The second volume was published in summer 2012 and the third volume will be published in October 2024.

 The biggest factor for which Mark’s work is known around the world is his attention to historical accuracy.
 Having studied aviation all of his life and written books on the subject, he knows his subject and never uses ‘artistic licence’ when painting historical scenes.

-Mark married his Polish wife Asia in 1997 after a chance meeting on a train 2 years previously.
-The couple now have two children, Kasia (22) and Szymek (15) and split their time between their houses in Wroclaw in south west Poland and Enderby, Leicestershire.
+In 1997, Mark married his Polish wife Asia after a chance meeting on a train 2 years previously.
+The couple now have two children, Kasia (24) and Szymek (17) and split their time between their houses in Poland and England.